A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that Tolkien is a biopic about J.R.R.
 Tolkien (Nicholas Hoult), the author of The Hobbit and The Lord of the Rings books.
 It includes intense war violence, with guns and shooting, exploding shells, a pile of dead bodies, a blood-colored pool of water, bloody wounds, a flamethrower, and a man on fire.
 Characters die.
 Kids fight, and a character is punched.
 Language is infrequent and mild but includes "ass" and "hell," plus some minor insults.
 A couple kisses, nude paintings are briefly shown, and there's a bit of sex talk.
-There's also some social drinking, and characters get drunk -- the main character very much so, while in a state of anguish.
+There's also some social drinking and pipe smoking, and characters get drunk -- the main character very much so, while in a state of anguish.
 While it's polite and has some nice moments, the movie spreads itself a bit thin, and doesn't spend as much time on the writing of the famous books as fans might hope.